Why Authenticating Your Nikes is Essential?

 The UPC code on the box must match the numbers on the size label.
 Additionally, the unique serial number must be different between the left and right shoe on recent models, proving they were produced individually.

-The best protection remains securing the source of your purchase.
-Always prefer official resellers or resale platforms with authentication or in official stores and partner brands that offer a secure framework, with products directly from the brand's distribution circuit.
-However, for second-hand purchases on peer-to-peer sites, it is essential to check the seller's reviews and request detailed photos before proceeding with the purchase.
+The best protection is to secure the source of your purchase.
+Always prefer official resellers or resale platforms with authentication, or shop at official stores and partner retailers that offer a secure environment, with products directly from the brand's distribution channel.
+However, for second-hand purchases on peer-to-peer sites like Vinted or Leboncoin, it’s essential to check the seller's reviews and request detailed photos before making a purchase.

 Frequently Asked Questions About Nike Authenticity